erizov/Professor/semester_5/lecture_25_transformers/attention/README.md

 4. Implement Attention from scratch using only the function signature
 5. Modify Attention to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the strategy's execution steps

 ### Level 3: Optimization (Advanced)